Learn How To Pickle Vegetables The Easy Way

 Instructions

-- Wash the jars and lids thoroughly.
-Allow them to air dry.
+- Clean: Wash the jars and lids thoroughly, then allow them to air dry completely.

-- Add a small amount of water to the jar.
-Swish it around to start the hydration process of the sugar and/or salt.
+- Start dissolving: Pour in a small amount of water and swish to help dissolve the sugar and/or salt.

-- If there are fresh herb sprigs, garlic cloves, or bay leaves in your recipe, tuck them in among the vegetables as you add them.
+- Add aromatics: If using fresh herbs, garlic cloves, or bay leaves, tuck them in as you pack the jar.

-- Fill the jar 3/4 of the way with water.
+- Add water: Fill the jar about ¾ full with water.

-- Push the vegetables down under the brine.
+- Submerge vegetables: Push the vegetables down so they sit beneath the brine.